teusai/cafstar/README.md

 # cafstar
-code for "Catch a Falling Star: People of SIGGRAPH" interactice game
+code for "Catch a Falling Star: People of SIGGRAPH" interactive game